Jackie Fulton: Various appearances (1999–2005)

 Returning to AJPW in early 2005, he teamed with Mike Barton and Jim Steele to defeat Jamal, Chuck Palumbo & Rodney Mack (14:02) at the "Giant Baba Farewell" supercard on February 5, 2005.

 Hines is a playable character in the 2004 video game King of Colosseum II.

-Independent circuit
+Later career

 Returning to the United States, he and his brother Bobby Fulton came out of retirement for a one-time appearance against The Assassins at an event for Big Time Wrestling on September 2, 2006.
 He retired shortly thereafter.
-Hines is reuniting with his brother Bobby Fulton on April 12th 2019 at the NCWA's Chair City Clash in tag team action against George South and Dangerous E.
+Hines is reuniting with his brother Bobby Fulton on April 12, 2019, at the NCWA's Chair City Clash in tag team action against George South and Dangerous E.